[Home ] [Archive] [ فارسی ]

 Hojjatollah Aghamohammadi vernosfadarani1 , Gholamreza Talebi *2

-Introduction: The conflict of work-family conditions is often accompanied by significant challenges in the family and the occupational and psychological performance of individuals, the extent of these pressures is more striking in satellite employees and their families.
-Accordingly, the present study was conducted with the aim of determining the effectiveness of emagotherapy on job burnout and cognitive flexibility in satellite employees of ports.
+Background: Work–family conflict is often accompanied by considerable challenges in family functioning as well as occupational and psychological performance.
+These pressures are more pronounced among offshore workers and their families.
+Accordingly, the present study was conducted to determine the effectiveness of communicational imagery on job burnout and cognitive flexibility among offshore port employees.

-Method: The present study was a quasi-experimental study with a pre-test-post-test design and a three-month follow-up with a control group.
-The statistical population included all satellite employees of southern Iranian ports in the fall of 1403, from which the port of Khorramshahr was randomly selected.
-Then, 36 people were selected purposefully and based on the entry criteria and randomly placed in two experimental and control groups (18 people in each group).
-The research tools included the Cognitive Flexibility Questionnaire (Dennis and Vander-Waal, 2010) and the Burnout Questionnaire (Maslach, 2001).
-The experimental group received 7 sessions of emagotherapy intervention.
-Repeated measures analysis of variance and Bonferroni post hoc test in SPSS version 26 were used to analyze the data.
+Methods: This semi-experimental study employed a pretest–posttest design with a three-month follow-up and a control group.
+The study population included all offshore workers in the southern ports of Iran in the fall of 2024, from which Khorramshahr Port was randomly selected.
+Based on inclusion criteria, 36 participants were purposively chosen and randomly assigned to the experimental and control groups (18 participants each).
+The research instruments included the Cognitive Flexibility Inventory (Dennis & Vander Wal) and the Maslach Burnout Inventory.
+The experimental group received seven sessions of communicational imagery intervention.
+Data were analyzed using repeated measures ANOVA and Bonferroni post hoc tests in SPSS version 26.

 Keywords: Emagotherapy, Burnout, Cognitive flexibility, Satellite employees, Family.